Real Estate & Rental · Honolulu, HI

 How does Ohana Beach Rental Hawaii's safety record compare to industry average?

-Ohana Beach Rental Hawaii's total OSHA penalty of $0 is below the Real Estate & Rental industry average of $2,639 per employer.
+Ohana Beach Rental Hawaii's total OSHA penalty of $0 is below the Real Estate & Rental industry average of $2,394 per employer.
 The employer has 0 inspections compared to the industry average of 1.1 per employer.
+For a direct comparison, Tru Realty, LLC in Paradise Valley, AZ is a similar real estate & rental employer with $0 in current penalties.

 Explore PlainWorker